1.2 The NJ CNA Exam Format

 The Oral Knowledge Test

-New Jersey offers an Oral Knowledge Test for candidates who have difficulty reading English.
-It is available in English and Spanish.
-Candidates wear headphones; each question and its answer choices are read aloud and repeated twice before the candidate selects an answer.
-This accommodation tests the same knowledge content as the written form.
+New Jersey offers an Oral Knowledge Test for candidates who have difficulty reading English, available in English and Spanish.
+Candidates wear headphones and each question with its answer choices is read aloud (repeated for clarity) before the candidate selects an answer.
+The oral form tests the same content as the written version, so it is an accessibility accommodation, not an easier exam.

 How the Two Parts Fit Together

-You must pass both components to be certified — a strong written score does not offset a failed skill, and a perfect skills demonstration does not waive the knowledge test.
-Plan to be exam-ready on both at the same time.
+You must pass both components to be certified.
+A strong written score does not offset a failed skill, and a flawless skills demonstration does not waive the knowledge test.
+New Jersey allows a limited number of retakes within set time windows (covered in Section 1.3), but each retake costs time against your 120-day work window and your post-training testing deadline — so plan to be exam-ready on both parts at once.

 Test Your Knowledge